MC-DeltaT/SerialisePP/ProgrammingGuide.md

  - `get<I>()`: like `operator[]`, but checks the index at compile time.
  - `elements()`: returns a view of that yields `Deserialiser<T>` (or deserialised value for automatically deserialisable `T`) for each element.

+The deserialiser is also destructurable into its `N` elements using structured bindings.

 ### List

 `List<T>` is a type which contains a variable-size ordered sequence of `T`.